TheCellule/python-bleson/README.rst

 Install
 =======

-For platform specifc installation instructions please see the `installtion instructions <http://bleson.readthedocs.io/en/latest/installing.html>`_.
+For each platform's installation please see these `installation instructions <http://bleson.readthedocs.io/en/latest/installing.html>`_.

-For the impatient, on any supported platform, try this:
+For the impatient, try this on any of the supported platforms:

 .. code::

     pip3 install bleson
     python3 -m bleson --observer

-Note: You may need to run 'pip3' with sudo on your platform,
+Note: You may need to run 'pip3' with sudo on your platform, unless you use a virtualenv or `--user` options

 Note: You may need to run 'python' for python3 on your platform. (e.g. Windows)